 A PAD becomes active when the person who created it is unable to make their own treatment decisions.
 This can only be decided by a court or two physicians.

 Are there times when my PAD can be ignored?

 If you are involuntarily committed, you are subject to Oregon’s involuntary treatment laws and the directive is not effective.
 In emergencies that threaten life or health, a PAD may not be followed.
 If you are committed to a hospital as a result of being found guilty of a crime other than by insanity, your PAD may not be followed.
 Also, a provider may decline to follow your PAD if it is not in accordance with their professional judgment.

 As long as you are capable of understanding decisions made for your health care, you may choose to change your PAD at any time by changing your form, writing a new form, or cancelling the old form.
 Make sure to give the cancellation notice, updated form, or new form to all of the same care providers and any others you anticipate that may treat you.

 The information on this page does not constitute legal advice and should not be relied upon as each situation is fact specific and it is impossible to evaluate a legal problem without a comprehensive consultation and review of all the facts and documents at issue.
 The information on this page is solely for the purpose of legal education and is intended to only provide general information about the matters stated therein.
 The information on this page should not be used as a substitute for competent legal advice from a licensed attorney that practices in the subject area of the matters stated therein.
 No attorney-client relationship is formed without an actual agreement confirmed in writing.
-I am licensed only in Oregon.
+We have attorneys licensed in Washington, Oregon, and Arizona.